 The second method isn't as good and relies on assumptions.
 Assuming the first method does NOT work (it usually does so this is a last resort): You know the angle at which maximum output occurs (this is Brewster's angle - remember that this is the offset angle from where the beam would be perpendicular to the slide) and so assuming the index of refraction is n=1.54 (Brewster's angle is hence 57 degrees), the actual angle may be found and all angles calibrated from there.
 Obviously the first method is preferable.

 Now, determine the gain of the laser.
-You can do this by equating gain to total loss at the lasing threshold.
-Total loss caused by both the inserted loss of the glass slide (which depends on angle and n of the glass) as well as losses in the mirrors and tube windows.
+This is done by equating gain to total loss at the lasing threshold (i.e. the point where the total loss caused by both the inserted loss of the glass slide as well as losses in the mirrors and tube windows is equal).

 You MUST use the modified gain threshold equation to compute the gain here, NOT the simplified "sum of losses" technique which is not nearly as accurate.
 Derive the equation using separate attenuation and gain lengths as done in lectures.
 Assume an attenuation of 0.005m-1 in the gain medium.
 Like the prelab, estimate the uncertainty on the gain (i.e. the "+/-" figure) by computing the gain at three angles for each angular "side" of the slide where oscillation ceases (hence six separate computations of loss, and six computations of small-signal gain, are required).